In this geometry lesson, we’ll derive the formula for the area of a parallelogram in two ways.

 Find a formula for the area of a parallelogram using its height and side.

-One of the basic strategies in solving geometry problems, which actually saves a lot of work, is to rely on things we have already done and proven previously, and avoid having to redo everything from the starting point.
+Certainly, one of the basic strategies in solving geometry problems, which actually saves a lot of work, is to rely on things we have already done and proven previously, and avoid having to redo everything from the starting point.

 In this case, we note that when we derived the formula for the area of a trapezoid, the only property of the trapezoid we relied on was that it had one pair of opposite sides that were parallel to each other.